kechiristywang/final_project/scripts/README.md

-# How to used the Rmd and files
+# How to use this folder

 ## Rmd